purupanta/AddressDupFlag/flow_algorithm/algorithm.md

 	All addresses from hed__Address__c <br />
 <b>Output:</b><br />
 	A subset of hed__Address__c, who are involved in duplicates <br />
-	This subset of address will have following three properties added on them in output:
+	This subset of address will have following three properties added on them in output:<br />
 	a.
-DupCount: Total number of duplicates for each address item.
+DupCount: Total number of duplicates for each address item.<br />
 	b.
-DupAddressIds: Other identical addresses (max 50), saperated by comma.
+DupAddressIds: Other identical addresses (max 50), saperated by comma.<br />
 	c.
-DupFlag: "YES" = YES to delete; "NO" = NO to delete as we keep one address from the list of duplicate addresses.
+DupFlag: "YES" = YES to delete; "NO" = NO to delete as we keep one address from the list of duplicate addresses.<br />

 	Condition: The addresses are said to be duplicates if they are in:
 		a.
 Same contact (Or Account if Contact is not associated with Address) And,